DeanHazineh/DFlat/readme.md

 Detailed documentation for the rewritten package and a new project page will be released in the future.
 For now, we highlight two resources for developers and researchers:
 - A script used to train neural models can be found in `scripts/trainer.ipynb`.
 The model architecture is specified in the config.yaml file and you can play around with editing it.
 - A simple demo of the workflow can be found at `scripts/demo.ipynb`.
+- A demo of field-propagation is given in 'scripts/field_propagation.ipynb'

 ### Pretrained Models and datasets